BhargavKadali39/MetaMeetFull/README.md

 This is also very helpful for meetings and interview as the web app also supports screenshare feature in it.
 You can mute/unmute and turn on and off your video also.
 Contact me for more details.

+Warning: When you try to use this please change the given details of app id,room name and room id.